-- Programs to address youth violence prevention and intervention in K-12 schools
+Programs to address youth violence prevention and intervention in K-12 schools

-- Programs to promote and enhance the successful reentry of offenders into the community
+Programs to promote and enhance the successful reentry of offenders into the community

-- Programs to address homeless outreach and intervention efforts
+Programs to address homeless outreach and intervention efforts

-The Board of State and Community Corrections will allocate $20,000,000 over a four year period.
+The Board of State and Community Corrections allocated $20,000,000 over the four year period.
 The funding shall be divided among the cities as well as community based organizations.
-AB 97 (Ting, 2017) mandates that at least 60 percent of the funding shall go to community based organizations to assist with violence prevention, intervention, and suppression activities.
+AB 97 (Ting, 2017) mandated that at least 60 percent of the funding go to community based organizations to assist with violence prevention, intervention, and suppression activities as outlined above.